athena-framework/website/docs/components/event_dispatcher.md

 ## Custom Events

-Custom events can also be defined and dispatched; either within a listener, or in another service by injecting [AED::EventDispatcherInterface](https://athena-framework.github.io/athena/Athena/EventDispatcher/EventDispatcherInterface.html) and calling `#dispatch`.
+Custom events can also be defined and dispatched; either within a listener, or in another service by injecting [AED::EventDispatcherInterface][Athena::EventDispatcher::EventDispatcherInterface] and calling `#dispatch`.

 ```crystal
 require "athena"